Remembering Middle School Classmates 1955-1957

 While living in West Allis, my folks sent me to Saint Mary's Help of Christians Catholic Grade School on South 60th Street.
 It was only fitting then, as devout practicing Catholics, for mom and dad to send me to Saint James School in Mukwonago three or four miles from our farm.
 If they hadn't sent me to Saint James, I would have attended a one-room schoolhouse about a half of a mile away.

 Saint James School was run by Saint James Catholic Church of which our family was parishioners.
 Grades one through six were held in the church basement and grades seven and eight in the basement of the church rectory.
-Since the student body was 100 or less, there were only four Franciscan nuns who each taught two grades in one classroom.
+Since the student body was 100 or less, there were only four School Sisters of Notre Dame nuns who each taught two grades in one classroom.

 A typical school day started at 8:00 in the morning and ended at around 3:30 in the afternoon.
 At between 7:00 and 7:15, my sister and I would walk from our farm on a hill down to old Highway 15 which was about a fifth of a mile away.
 After crossing the road, we would wait along its shoulder for a school bus which usually showed up at around 7:40.

 My first classroom was for third and fourth graders.
 The only thing I remember is being next to the first and second-grade classroom where my sister attended class.
 One day, she got sick and vomited during lunch hour.
-As her brother, the teacher had me clean up her mess.
+Being the big brother, the teacher had me clean up her mess.